eliranmal/freecad-macros/README.md

 ## macros

-macro options can be passed as json via the document comment input field. see each macro's description for supported options.
+as a general note, macro options can be passed as json via the document comment input field. see each macro's description for supported options.

 ### [CaptureSave][2]